dj-stripe/dj-stripe/docs/settings.rst

 Payment plans levels.

-Allow the user to set levels of access to the plans.
+Allows you to set levels of access to the plans.

 Example: